Recras/recras-wordpress-plugin/readme.txt

 == Description ==
 With this plugin, you can easily integrate data from your [Recras](https://recras.nl/) instance, such as packages and contact forms, into your own website.

-To get started, go to the Recras → Settings page and enter your Recras name.
-For example, if you log in to Recras at `https://mysite.recras.nl/` then your Recras name is `mysite`.
+To get started, go to the Recras → Settings page and enter your Recras domain.
+For example, if you log in to Recras at `https://mycompany.recras.com/` then enter `mycompany.recras.com`.
 That's all there is to it!
 You can now use widgets to retrieve data.
 All data is retrieved via a secured connection (HTTPS) to ensure data integrity.
 Other than the request parameters, no data is sent to the Recras servers.

 This plugin consists of the following "widgets".
-To use them, you first need to set your Recras name (see paragraph above).
+To use them, you first need to set your Recras domain (see paragraph above).
 * Book processes
 * Contact forms
 * Packages